kubernetes-retired/cluster-api-provider-docker/README.md

+# ⚠️ Legacy repository.
+Current code has moved

+## This repository is only accepting bug fixes.
+All new development is being done in the [cluster-api](https://github.com/kubernetes-sigs/cluster-api/tree/master/test/infrastructure/docker) repository.

 # Cluster API Provider Docker (CAPD)

 CAPD is a reference implementation of an infrastructure provider for the Cluster API project using Docker.